 struggle for security and workers and people human rights by Philip Jennings (UK), ITUC and co-president of the IPB.
 He introduced a report published by the Olof Palme International Centre, the International Peace Bureau (IPB) and the International Trade Union Confederation (ITUC) on Common

+Security 2022: For Our Shared Future.
 The meeting ended with a Panel Discussion in cooperation of peace and environmental movements – Way to an eco-social society?
 Participants: Helga Kromp-Kolb, environmental meteorologist, Professor BOKU, Phill Gittins, Education Director WBW (World beyond War), Heidi Meinzolt, Europe Regional Representative, WILPF, Alex Praça, Brazilian Journalist, Alessandro Capuzzo, Trieste Non-Nuclear Movement.
 Heinz Gärtner, political scientist, OIIP (Austrian Institute for International Affairs).